mkristian/jar-dependencies/Readme.md

 you also can add such a settings.xml to your project which jar-dependencies will use instad of the default maven locations. this allows to have a per project configuration and also removes the need to users of your ruby project to dive into maven in case your have company policy to use a local mirror for gem and jar artifacts.

+jar-dependencies itself uses maven **only** for the jars and all gems are managed by rubygems or bundler or your favourit management tool. so any proxy/mirror settings which should affect gems need to be done in those tools.

 # gradle, maven, etc

 for dependency management frameworks like gradle (via